 Because the attached properties can be attached to a wide variety of items, they cannot be implemented as CLR properties.
 A pair of static methods is introduced instead.

-Hence, in contrast to standard dependency properties, attached properties can also be defined in classes that are not derived from DependencyObject
+Hence, in contrast to standard dependency properties, attached properties can also be defined in classes that are not derived from DependencyObject.

-The same naming conventions that apply to regular dependency properties also apply here: the dependency property RowProperty
+The same naming conventions that apply to regular dependency properties also apply here: the dependency property RowProperty has the corresponding methods GetRow and SetRow.

 Although property value inheritance might appear to work for nonattached dependency properties, the inheritance behavior for a nonattached property through certain element boundaries in the run-time tree is undefined.
 Always use RegisterAttached to register properties where you specify Inherits in the metadata.

 A read-only dependency property is similar to a normal dependency property, but it is structured to not allow having its value set from outside the control.
-This works well if you have a property that is purely informational for consumers, e.g. IsMouseOver
+This works well if you have a property that is purely informational for consumers, e.g. IsMouseOver or IsKeyboardFocusWithin.

-Just like standard dependency properties, a read-only dependency property must be defined on a class that derives from DependencyObject
+Just like standard dependency properties, a read-only dependency property must be defined on a class that derives from DependencyObject.

 public class MyControl : Control